The holidays are over, the kids are back to school and now it’s time to get back to work and get focused on your business. Are you ready?

 Take a break at your slow time of day – a real one, not two minutes to rest your eyes.
 Twenty minutes will take away a lot of stress and make it easier to keep going.
 Multiple studies have shown that a 20-minute nap is the ideal rest time to help you recharge without feeling groggy or foggy for the rest of the day.

-Along with good nutrition, being well-rested and not working yourself to death is one of the best things you can do to keep yourself healthy and productive.
+Along with good nutrition, being well-rested and not working yourself to death are some of the best things you can do to keep yourself healthy and productive.
 End your work day on time and leave your work behind at the end of the day.
 Set an end time to your work day and stick to it.
-Spend 10 or 15 minutes at the end of each work day planning your next work day and tidying up your work space.
-You will be amazed at how motivating it is to start work each morning with an organized work space.

 Build a Network